Tour 2: Birding trip to the Atlas Mountains & Sahara Deserts

 After an early breakfast we leave the mountains behind, perhaps pausing again en route for Levaillant’s Green Woodpecker.
 From the flat plains of Marrakech we turn back uphill, and drive to Boumalne du Dades via the Tizi-n-Tichka pass (2260 meters), a spectacular and long drive.
 On the Pass we’ll try for yet another endemic “Tristram’s Warbler”.
 This species has very specific habitat requirements away from its wintering grounds and not always easy to find.
 As the road climbs into the hills, we may start to see some raptors such as Long-legged Buzzard and Bonelli’s Eagle both possible.
 Before reaching Boumalne du Dades we’ll stop in Amerzgane to look for the rare Wheatear “Maghreb Wheatear”.

 Dinner and accommodation in Boumalne du Dades.

-Day 3 : Boumalne du Dades – Tagdilt Track
+Day 3 : Full day birding Tagdilt Track and around